Written by Sindhu Shivalingam and published on 03 June 2021.

 As a parent, when you have a concern, trust your gut and act at once.
-Speak to your paediatrician who will guide you to the appropriate therapist.
-In case of Cognitive Developmental Delay (CDD), you will be referred to an Occupational Therapist (OT).
+Speak to your pediatrician who will guide you to the appropriate therapist.
+In the case of Cognitive Developmental Delay (CDD), you will be referred to an Occupational Therapist (OT).

-An OT will help your child develop skills required for everyday activities and interactions with people and environment.
-The OT might take support from a team of experts including a psychologist, a special educator and a paediatrician for accurate evaluation and for charting out an effective intervention plan.
+An OT will help your child develop skills required for everyday activities and interactions with people and the environment.
+The OT might take support from a team of experts including a psychologist, a special educator and a pediatrician for accurate evaluation and for charting out an effective intervention plan.